Krista Tippett: Awards

 In July 2014, Tippett was awarded the 2013 National Humanities Medal at the White House for "thoughtfully delving into the mysteries of human existence."
-She received a George Foster Peabody Award in 2008, for "The Ecstatic Faith of Rumi", and three Webby awards for excellence in electronic media.
+She received a George Foster Peabody Award in 2008, for "The Ecstatic Faith of Rumi,"and three Webby awards for excellence in electronic media.
 Her book, Einstein's God (2010), was a New York Times bestseller.

 Personal life

 Tippett grew up in Shawnee, Oklahoma.
-She studied History at Brown University, and spent a year in Bonn, West Germany in 1983 on a Fulbright Scholarship.
 She has two children and is divorced.